sindelio/express-template/README.md

 ## Future development

+- Implement more detailed error handling (see GDPR project)
 - Add healthchecks for readiness and liveness
 - Add a better stack tracer
 - Create a private API to registered users only, with JWT